neilghosh/neilghosh.github.io/_posts/2023/2023-12-02-embeddings-prediction-using-vertext-ai-and-vector-database.md.md

 #### Generate embeddings from Images
 For this we will use the [multimodal api from Vertext AI](https://cloud.google.com/vertex-ai/docs/generative-ai/embeddings/get-multimodal-embeddings#api-usage).
 This API takes both text and image.
 In case of image it takes either the image data (in base64 encoded bytes) or URL of the GCS object.
 GCS URLs would take less time to transfer the data from local run time storage, so we would go for that option.

 Following is the API Request Payload.
-We have kept the dimension to be the minimum supported so that we get a quick and small response.
-Larger dimention would gives us more accuracy while searching at later stage (by retaining more information from the images)
+We have kept the dimension to be the minimum supported so that we get a quick and small response for the experiment.
+Larger dimentions would gives us more accuracy while searching at later stage  by retaining more information from the images into the embeding vectors.

 #### Request
 ```